healeycodes/healeycodes.com/posts/2d-multiplayer-from-scratch.md

 }
 ```

 When players join or leave the game, it doesn't cause the game loop to move forward — it drives itself.
-Even things like player input and bullet spawning happen outside the game loop.
 Even things like player input and bullet spawning happens outside the game loop.
 For the prototype, I found that this separation made the flow of game time easier to reason about.

 ## Client/Server Synchronization